RLAlab/rlalab.github.io/content/authors/Qin He/_index.md

 ---
 # Display name
-title: Huadong Peng
+title: Qin He

 # Full Name (for SEO)
-first_name: Huadong
+first_name: Qin
-last_name: Peng
+last_name: He

 # Is this the primary user of the site?
 superuser: true